Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Common Questions about Mosaic Knitting Patterns

-Since you are slipping stitches to achieve your colorwork you won’t end up with floats along the back, so this type of knitting lends itself well to almost any type of project, but is especially wonderful for a baby blanket or scarf, shawl, and socks.
+Since you are slipping stitches to achieve your colorwork you won’t end up with floats along the back, so this type of knitting lends itself well to almost any type of project but is especially wonderful for a baby blanket or scarf, shawl, and socks.

 Not at all!
-It may take a little practice to get the hang of this technique, but most patterns have a mosaic knitting chart to follow so you can keep up with your colorwork rows, and you don’t end up with long floats on the back of your project!
+It may take a little practice to get the hang of this technique, but most patterns have a mosaic knitting chart to follow so you can keep up with your colorwork rows, and don’t end up with long floats on the back of your project!

-How many free mosaic knitting patterns is too many?
+How many free mosaic knitting patterns are too many?
 The answer is never enough!
 I’m curious…which of them caught your eye?
 Or have you tried and loved any other mosaic knitting patterns?
 Let’s dish in the comments below!

-Don’t forget, sharing is caring!
+Don’t forget, that sharing is caring!
 Send this free knitting pattern round-up to all your knitting friends so they can join in on the fun too!
 Bookmark this page or save the link to your Pinterest board for amazing knitting patterns.

 I’ll see you next week for another free knitting pattern round-up.
 Make sure to follow the blog so you never miss a post. <3